SteveDeJongh/LS_170/review.md

 URL Encoding is done using a `%` symbol and the UTF-8 code to include the character in the url.
 This is done when the character is not part of the 128-character ASCII character set, or when the character being used is a reserved or unsafe ASCII character.

 Characters must be encoed if:
-They have no correspdoning character within the standard aSCII character set.
+They have no corresponding character within the standard aSCII character set.
-The use fot he character is unsafe since it may be misinterpreted or modifed by some systems.
+The use of the character is unsafe since it may be misinterpreted or modified by some systems.
-The character is reserverd for special use within the URL scheme (ie: / ? : @ and &)
+The character is reserved for special use within the URL scheme (ie: / ? : @ and &)

 HTTP and the Request/Response Cycle
 -Be able to explain what HTTP requests and responses are, and identify the components of each